Virus restrictions reimposed amid patchwork re-openings | Times Leader

 SOMBER V-E DAY

-Across Europe, celebrations to mark the May 8, 1945, surrender of Germany were canceled or scaled back dramatically due to the virus.
-Many were asked to mark the moment in private or from a safe distance.
+Across Europe, celebrations marking the May 8, 1945, surrender of Germany were canceled or scaled back dramatically.
+Many people were asked to commemorate it in private.

-In the U.K., people were encouraged to sing the iconic wartime anthem, “We’ll Meet Again” from their homes — a song with added resonance now as coronavirus lockdowns separate family and friends.
+In the U.K., people were encouraged to sing the iconic wartime anthem “We’ll Meet Again” from their homes — a song with added resonance now as lockdowns separate families and friends.

-In France, where Victory Day is a public holiday, a strict lockdown prompted a somber commemoration.
-President Emmanuel Macron led a small ceremony at the Arc de Triomphe, accompanied by two former French presidents, all observing social distancing.
-Macron used a hand sanitizer after signing the official register.
+In France, President Emmanuel Macron led a small, somber ceremony at the Arc de Triomphe, accompanied by two former presidents, all observing social distancing.
+Macron used hand sanitizer after signing the official register.

-Elsewhere in Europe, friction arose in Italy as the northern province of Bolzano sought to reopen stores this weekend in defiance of a national plan to wait until later in the month.
-While the province cited a special statute granting it some autonomy, the Rome government planned a legal challenge in the country, which has recorded more than 217,000 cases and more than 30,200 deaths.
+Friction arose in Italy, where northern Bolzano province sought to reopen stores this weekend in defiance of a national plan to wait until later this month.
+While the province cited a special statute granting it some autonomy, the Rome government planned a legal challenge.
+Italy has recorded more than 217,000 cases and more than 30,200 deaths.

+Spain’s health minister announced the government will relax restrictions in areas home to half the country’s population next week because they met virus trend targets.
+Current restrictions will remain elsewhere, including Madrid.

 U.S. MAKES SOME MOVES TO REOPEN

+Republican Sen. Ted Cruz flew up from Houston to get his hair cut at a Dallas salon that became a rallying cry for conservative protests against lockdown orders after the owner refused to shut down and was jailed.
+She was later ordered released.

-California, where the Democratic governor was the first in the U.S. to impose a statewide stay-home order, was taking more modest steps forward.
-Gov. Gavin Newsom allowed clothing stores, sporting goods, florists and other retailers to start operating curbside pickup Friday, with employees required to wear masks.
+California, which imposed the first statewide stay-home order in the U.S., was taking more modest steps.
+Democratic Gov. Gavin Newsom allowed clothing stores, sporting goods shops, florists and other retailers to start operating curbside pickup Friday, with many employees required to wear masks.

+Pennsylvania announced that 13 counties, including much of the Pittsburgh area, can loosen restrictions next week, following a similar move for a swath of rural northern Pennsylvania.

+South Carolina restaurants can reopen with limited indoor dining service Monday, the same day as Mississippi barbershops, salons and gyms.

+In contrast the city of Gallup, New Mexico, which serves tens of thousands of people living on and around the vast Navajo reservation, was under an extreme lockdown with police checkpoints keeping all but residents out.

-The moves came as the U.S. recorded nearly 1.26 million cases and nearly 76,000 deaths as of Friday.
-Massachusetts, with at least 73,000 cases and 4,500 deaths; and Illinois, with 70,000 cases and 3,000 deaths; represent areas where stay-home orders remain in effect until later this month.
+The moves came as the U.S. has recorded more than 1.28 million cases and more than 76,000 deaths.
+Massachusetts, with at least 73,000 cases and 4,500 deaths, and Illinois, with 70,000 cases and 3,000 deaths, are states where stay-home orders remain in effect until later this month.

+Among the lives claimed by the virus was magician Roy Horn of the famed Las Vegas act Siegfried & Roy, who died Friday at age 75.

 SOUTH KOREAN RESTRICTIONS

-South Korea told nightclubs on Friday to close for a month and indicated it may delay the reopening of schools after more than a dozen new infections were linked to a nightclub patron in its capital city.
+South Korea closed nightclubs for a month and indicated it may delay reopening schools after more than a dozen new infections were linked to a nightclub patron in Seoul.

-Schools were supposed to begin reopening next week, but fears of a resurgence came after the country reported 25 new infections Friday, marking South Korea’s first jump above 10 cases in five days.
-Before the current uptick, improving virus trends had allowed officials to relax social distancing guidelines and schedule a phased reopening of schools.
+Schools were supposed to begin reopening next week, but fears of a resurgence came after 25 new infections were reported Friday, marking South Korea’s first jump above 10 cases in five days.
+Another 18 cases were reported on Saturday as health workers scrambled to trace contacts linked to clubgoers.

-Elsewhere in the Asia-Pacific region, Australia’s prime minister said there are no plans to welcome back international travelers for the foreseeable future, despite plans to reopen the economy in stages by July.
-Prime Minister Scott Morrison said he was was open to international students returning to Australian universities but said general international travel was some time away.
+Before the uptick, improving trends allowed officials to relax distancing guidelines and schedule a phased school reopening.

+Meanwhile, in a reflection of rising tensions between Washington and Beijing, the United States objected to a proposed U.N. resolution on the pandemic after diplomats said it had agreed to compromise language with China that didn’t directly mention the World Health Organization.

 NEW LOCKDOWNS